Delaware Court of Chancery

-The Delaware Court of Chancery is a court of equity in the American state of Delaware.
+The Delaware Court of Chancery is a court of equity in the U.S. state of Delaware.
 It is one of Delaware's three constitutional courts, along with the Supreme Court and Superior Court.
 Since 2018, the court consists of seven judges.
-The chief judge is called the Chancellor, and the remaining judges are called Vice Chancellors.
-The chancellor and vice chancellors are nominated by the governor and confirmed by the state senate for 12-year terms.
+The court is known for being a hub for corporate governance litigation in the United States, as two-thirds of Fortune 500 companies are incorporated in Delaware.
+It is among the preeminent business courts in the world.